Monkefy/Levels/README.md

 # Levels
 Spigot plugin that adds levels to the game.

+Everything is configurable in the data folder of the plugin.

 Commands:
 - /level <player> (optional) [Shows the level the player is or other players are.]
 - /lvl [Alias for /level.]